SANITIZING FOOD PROCESSING SURFACES AND EQUIPMENT: DEFINITIONS AND PROCEDURES

 There are numerous organizations that have developed maintenance standards for the food industry and there is also a branch of science devoted to hygienic equipment design.
 Industry material standards dictate that regardless of whether or not a food contact surface is coated, it must be smooth, impervious, free of cracks and crevices, nontoxic, non-contaminating, nonabsorbent, non-porous and corrosion resistant.[iii]
 Be aware though, that just because a surface is corrosive resistant does not mean any product can be used on it.
 For example, most food contact surfaces are made of stainless steel because it is typically long lasting and corrosion resistant.
 Yet, chlorine bleach should not be used because it is harsh and can damage the surface by discoloring it and corroding it (think rust).
 Damaged surfaces have a higher risk of becoming breeding grounds for germs because they can easily absorb bacteria and infectious pathogens deeply into the surface.

 Hygienic design, cleaning, sanitizing, and equipment maintenance are all important factors to consider in order to keep food safe and consumers healthy.
-Case in point, the 2011 Listeria outbreak in cantaloupe was linked to equipment that had not been cleaned properly, was not designed according to industry standards, and was poorly maintained.[iv]

 Now that the sanitary terms have been defined, here are some practical ways to make sure you are keeping various surfaces and equipment safe and pathogen free: